the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 of published papers with the methods described there or ideally with the software provided by the authors.
 FIXME: This is applied FAIR principles elaborate a bit on why this is related for RSE competencies?
 Or do we want to make the point, that this teaches reproducible science?

+The National Competence Center Sweden (ENCCS) [ENCCS] provides instructor training material [ENCCSInstructorTraining], [ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [ENCCSLessons].

 The [Intersect] project ....

 [Better Scientific Software (BSSW)] ...